trevlewis/MountainBike_SpringData/README.md

 This is a demo with Spring Data JPA and Spring Data REST.

-You can start exploring the api with http://localhost:8080/models, since this api is full HATEOAS you should be able to find all the info you need.
+You can start exploring the API with http://localhost:8080/models, since this API is full HATEOAS you should be able to find all the info you need.

 ```JSON